 The Car Connection Cadillac ATS-V Overview

-The Cadillac ATS-V puts performance on the front burner for GM's luxury brand and its lineup of sedans and coupes.
+The Cadillac ATS-V sports coupe puts high-performance on the front burner for GM's luxury brand and its lineup of sedans and coupes.

-New in 2015 as a 2016 model, the latest ATS-V comes in both four- and two-door body styles.
+New in 2015 as a 2016 model, the latest ATS-V was initially offered in two- and four-door variants.
+For 2019, that was pared back to a two-door.
 The differences between them are few, though coupes have a wider rear track for better handling.

 Essentially a replacement for the Cadillac CTS-V, which grew in its latest generation, the ATS-V is now Cadillac's entry-level performance car, and it squares off against the BMW M3/M4 and the Mercedes-AMG C63.